 Back to the towpath itself.
 After passing under Kingsland Road bridge, a railway bridge comes into sight.
 Early in 2006 I took photograph 1.
 The columns had supported an old metal bridge that once carried a line into Broad Street, which had been closed in the 1980s.
-They looked forlorn and the ground on which they stood would, I thought, soon vibrate to the pile drivers of a new housing project but the Overground bridge was erected instead.
-No need for horse ramps on this line I think - no sparks from steam engines and no horses to frighten.
+They looked forlorn and the ground on which they stood would, I thought, soon vibrate to the pile drivers of a new housing project.
+However, the Overground bridge was erected instead.
+No need for horse ramps at this point I think - no sparks from steam engines and no horses to frighten.

-A couple of hundred yards beyond the Overground bridge is what originally looked like an intriguing ‘submarine’ (2) but which has now grown (3) into a floating island.
-It was created as a result of a project in which several organisations have been involved and which aims to help increase the biodiversity of the canal.
+A couple of hundred yards beyond the Overground bridge is what originally looked like an intriguing ‘submarine’ (2) but which has now grown (3) into a floating island, one of several along the whole line of the canal.
+It was created as a result of a project in which several organisations have been involved and which aims to help increase the biodiversity of the waterway.

 A little beyond the island and beyond the towpath railings an older block of flats (no-one calls this type of block an apartment block, although I suppose that is what they are) stood until late 2014.
 This also had something to catch the eye although there was no luxuriant shrubbery, just the faces of local residents (4) with the words ‘i am here’.
 The block was eventually demolished and replaced by more a modern development.
 On the opposite side of the canal is the Laburnum Boat Club, which offers local children and adults a chance to experience a number activities both and and off the water.
 It is a flourishing club which has organised visits to places far removed from Hackney.